 82nd to 105th Streets on Fifth Avenue

 Museum Mile is closed to traffic and turned into a massive art party.
-Everywhere you look, people are making art, plus Fifth Avenue cultural institutions like the Metropolitan Museum of Art, the Museum of the City of New York, the Guggenheim and El Museo del Barrio offer free admission.
+Everywhere you look, people are making art, plus Fifth Avenue cultural institutions like the Metropolitan Museum of Art, the Museum of the City of New York, the Guggenheim, El Museo del Barrio and the Cooper Hewitt offer free admission.
 Get there early as the lines are always long.
 On the street, check out chalk drawings, live music, theater and dance performances, jugglers and art activities for kids.
 My daughter and I go every year, rain or shine.

 Make Music New York – Citywide